The 10 Best Christmas Horror Books to Read this Holiday Season

 I think this is the perfect time of year to read scary Christmas books although if I'm honest I pretty much say that in every season but something about Christmas which is all about love and joy just makes me want to read books about creepy things spooky places and all of that good stuff.

-So here are my recommendations I think I have a good variety here so hopefully, there is something for everyone let's get started now.
+So here are my recommendations for the 10 Best Christmas Horror Books to Read this Holiday Season.
+I think I have a good variety here so hopefully, there is something for everyone let's get started now.

 1. The Shining